adavis-85/Tesla-price-with-trees-and-support-vector-classification/README.md

       1  6 20
  ```
  The accuracy rate for the radial model is 67%.
 The rate is an improvement.
 The accuracy
- rate for a zero predicted is 63% and a one being predicted is 76%The prediction rate for
+ rate for a zero predicted is 63% and a one being predicted is 76%.
- the direction going up has gone down more than 50%.
  Now for a polynomial kernel.
  ```
  tuneTSLA3=tune(svm,y~.,data=data2,kernel="polynomial",gamma=c(.01,.1,.5,1,2,3,4),ranges=list(cost=c(.001,.01,.1,1,5,10,100)))